MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-sql-tables.md

 # Create and alter SQL Server external tables

 Creates or alters an external SQL table in the database in which the command is executed.

+## Permissions

+Creating or altering an external table using managed identity authentication requires[AllDatabasesAdmin](../management/access-control/role-based-authorization.md) permissions.

+To `.create` requires [database user](../management/access-control/role-based-authorization.md) permissions and to `.alter` requires [table admin](../management/access-control/role-based-authorization.md) permissions.

 ## Syntax